 We construct a unique dataset that covers printed directories by all publishers in the years 1999 and 2014, a period when the industry underwent massive changes.
-We combine data on prices from the Rate and Data publication of the Yellow Pages Publishers Association (YPPA, now known as the Local Search Association) with data on Internet usage and demographics for the distribution areas.
+Our timespan allows us to capture the long-term trends in the industry.
+We combine data on prices from the Rate and Data publication of the Yellow Pages Publishers Association (YPPA, now known as the

+Local Search Association) with data on Internet usage and demographics for the distribution areas.
 We test whether locales with relatively fast Internet growth also experienced relatively large changes in the Yellow Pages market, focusing on outcome variables such as the number of competitors and prices.

 Our results illustrate how competition falls and market concentration rises.
 With the expansion of the Internet, the number of directories produced by smaller independent publishers decreases.
 Due to the overall decline in the number of firms, industry concentration rises by approximately 20%.
 Our results also indicate that the Internet has a direct effect of decreasing average prices of printed advertisements by providing a substitute to online advertisements, particularly for smaller print advertisements.
-However, remaining firms did not decrease prices as substantially as they otherwise would, since the exit of smaller independent firms led to a rise in market concentration.
+However, remaining firms did not decrease prices as substantially as they otherwise would, because the exit of smaller independent firms led to a rise in market concentration.

 Further, we study the repositioning of Yellow Pages directories.
 We provide several measures of geographic repositioning and show that markets with more repositioning have higher prices, and the negative effect of the Internet on prices is higher when controlling for repositioning.
 Thus, it appears that the Internet induced publishers to reposition their products, which prevented price declines to some extent.
+Our results are consistent with increased Internet usage inducing consumers to switch away from usage of Yellow Pages, and publishers now finding rescoping to be valuable as their consumer base changed.

 Our paper has implications for how policymakers evaluate competition.
 In order to evaluate the level of competition between rivals, policymakers often focus on whether rivals affect prices.
 For example, merger authorities often assess whether firms compete in the same market by measuring whether the presence of one firm affects the prices of another.
 Our results show that even if price effects are not evident, competition may manifest in other strategic variables.
 Similarly, the Federal Communication Commission is often called upon to regulate the competitive transition from one technology to another, and often relies on price effects to determine whether competition in one technology disciplines another.
+However, our results suggest that even when competition between technologies is important, price effects may appear small, and instead competition may more strongly affect other strategic variables.